archang31/aacs4-writeups/Cryptography/WereRelated/README.md

 ### Description

 Recently, the Beacon Messenger App added support for one-time-read, 'disappearing' messages.
-We need you to find a flaw in their implementation, then decrypt an intercepted message provided to you upon connection. {{server}}:{{port}} [messenger.py](./messenger.py)
+We need you to find a flaw in their implementation, then decrypt an intercepted message provided to you upon connection. challenge.acictf.com:41413 [messenger.py](./messenger.py)

 ### Hints